-- Some families are “adopted” by local businesses, churches and/or individuals who fill all items on the request list, including clothing, toys, and food.
+- Some families are “adopted” by local businesses, churches and/or individuals who fill all items on the request list, including clothing, toys, and food or food certificates.
 Historically about 1/3 of the families are adopted.
 Adoptions are based on family size, location and general “fit”.
 It is helpful to return applications as early as possible.
 Families participating in the program will get a letter with information on who “adopted” them, unless the adopter wishes to remain anonymous.

 - The requests of families that are not adopted will be filled in the following ways:

 Shoppers are encouraged to select and Angel or Bell and purchase the new items